 4 Credits In this course students study the biology, ecology, taxonomy, and management of fish, with a focus on Great Lakes and northern Wisconsin fishes.
-Course Fee.
-Prerequisites: BIO 115 or BIO 128

 BIO 244 - Field Ornithology

 4 Credits In this field-intensive course, students learn to identify birds of northern Wisconsin by sight and sound.
 To maximize exposure to birds in the area, the course includes daily field excursions to a variety of habitats.
 Discussion of the natural history of birds is also an integral part of the course.